AsherBond/diaspora-packages/fedora/README.md

 - Many, roughly 50% of the packages in the bundle are already packaged for Fedora i. e., they could be removed from the bundle and added as dependencies instead.
-This is likely to make things more stable in the long run.  diaspora.spec has a list.
+This is likely to make things more stable in the long run.  fedora/diaspora.spec has a list.